New Chancellor Day Hall

 omar.farahat [at] mcgill.ca (Email)

-Omar Farahat’s areas of interest include legal theory, comparative law, theoretical and theological ethics, and religious forms of regulation relative to modern legal systems.
+Omar Farahat’s areas of interest include Islamic legal theory, comparative law, theoretical and theological ethics, and religious forms of regulation relative to modern nation-state systems.
 His current research focuses on Islamic legal and moral theories, centered on the analysis of key concepts in Islamic legal theory in conversation with similar debates in contemporary jurisprudence.
+Particularly, he is interested in the ideas of right, personhood, and social roles in classical legal theory, and the boundaries between legal rules and virtues in Islamic thought.

-His newly published book, The Foundation of Norms in Islamic Jurisprudence and Theology (CUP, 2019) explores the role of divine commands as a normative source in Islamic theology and legal theory.
-His work on Islamic legal theory and ethics has appeared in the Journal of Law and Religion and the Journal of Religious Ethics.
+His first book, The Foundation of Norms in Islamic Jurisprudence and Theology (Cambridge University Press, 2019) explores the role of divine commands as a normative source in Islamic theology and legal theory.
+His work on Islamic legal theory and ethics has appeared in the Journal of Law and Religion and the Journal of Religious Ethics, Oriens, the Journal of Arabic and Islamic Studies, among others.
+His research has received funding from the Fonds de recherche du Québec – Société et culture (FRQSC).

-Omar Farahat completed his Ph.D. at Columbia University in 2016, after which he worked as a Research Fellow at Yale Law School.
+Before joining McGill in 2017, Omar Farahat completed his Ph.D. at Columbia University in 2016, after which he worked as a Research Fellow at Yale Law School in 2016-2017.
+He was also a research fellow at Harvard Law School in the spring of 2020.
 Prior to that, he obtained a dual law degree from Université Paris 1 Panthéon-Sorbonne and Cairo University in 2004, an LL.M. from Harvard Law School in 2007, and an interdisciplinary M.A. in the humanities from New York University in 2010.
 He has practiced law in Cairo, New York, and Paris.

 - Ph.D., Columbia University, 2016